nvh95/netlify-plugin-playwright-cache/README.md

 11:33:48 PM: ╚═════════════════════════════════════════════════════════════════════════╝
 ```

-This plugins fix the above issue by caching the Playwright executables (Chromium, ffmpeg) between builds.
+This plugins fixes the above issue by caching the Playwright executables (Chromium, ffmpeg...) between builds.

 ## Installation